JasonBock/BenchmarkInvestigations/README.md

 This is a test to see what happens when a null check is added for a parameter to a method.

+## `AttributeLookup`

+This is a test to compare looking up a method by either a well-known name or by the existence of an attribute.

 ## `ConstructionViaTuples`

 This is a test to see if there's any difference in assigining property values via "traditional" setting and tuples.